otfried/ipe/_sources/90_file_format.rst.txt

 ``keywords`` (optional)
   document keywords,

+``language`` (optional)
+  the document language, to be used for spell checking.
+E.g. `de_DE` for German spell checking.
+Currently has an effect only on Linux when spell checking is compiled in.

 ``pagemode`` (optional)
   the only value understood by Ipe is
   ``fullscreen``, which causes the document to be opened in full